A comprehensive, holistic approach to treatment.

 The Spiritual Aspect Of Healing

-According to the Daoist healing arts, each of us comes into life to have a unique set of experiences, and make a unique contribution.
+Each of us comes into life to have a unique set of experiences, and make a unique contribution.
 This life-curriculum, or destiny, is intended to guide us through every interaction and experience.
 When we’re able to recognize this purpose, and act accordingly, we move through life manifesting our true nature.
 We act with authenticity.
 As a result, we’re able to develop to our full potential.
 But not all of us have such clarity.
 This is the root of questions such as, “Why am I here?”

 The loss of connection to our authentic nature sets the stage for the development of disease.
 Trauma, abuse, or other adverse experiences, particularly in childhood, change our personality by causing us to reject or deny our true self.
 This rejection of self not only clouds our capacity to see our path, it often results in feelings of shame and self-loathing, and the development of self-limiting and self-destructive beliefs and behaviors.
 Only by restoring awareness can we find our way back.